Sarah Lee reflects on her sobriety whenever she walks by a corner room on the second floor of the Jennifer House in Rochester.

 Which type of Latin Dance is your favorite?

 My favorite type of Latin Dance is plena because of what it represents.
 The dance is closest to our roots with dancers wearing three-tiered skirts that represent our native Taino-Arawak, African and Spanish influences.
 Those influences are what make Puerto Ricans unique as a people.
-We must maintain those cultural connections for our younger generations, which is why I close every Borinquen performance with “La Plena.”
+We must maintain those cultural connections for our younger generations.
+That’s why I close every Borinquen performance with “La Plena.”

 Which type of dance gives you the hardest workout?